Questions about Admission to Oregon Tech

 The Klamath Falls campus offers a larger variety of majors, including all four years of course work in the campus's bachelor degree programs.
 The Klamath Falls campus offers two choices for campus housing and the traditional student experience at a small Oregon university in rural Southern Oregon.
 Freshman international students who do not already have the equivalent of two years of college coursework are advised to apply to the Klamath Falls campus in order to take advantage of a fuller array of student services.

-Oregon Tech Wilsonville is located in one of several thriving suburban towns in the vicinity of Portland, which is the state's center of commerce, culture and population.
+Oregon Tech Portland-Metro is located in Wilsonville, one of several thriving suburban towns in the vicinity of Portland, which is the state's center of commerce, culture and population.
 The campus offers a full portfolio of high-demand Bachelor and Master degrees.
-The Wilsonville campus offers an industry focused university experience at the heart of the Silicon Forest.
-University housing, intercollegiate athletics and other traditional student life aspects are not offered at the Wilsonville location.
-Many Wilsonville students are commuting between home, work and other professional commitments as they take advantage of the campus's evening, weekend and daytime course scheduling.
+The Portland-Metro campus offers an industry focused university experience at the heart of the Silicon Forest.
+University housing, intercollegiate athletics and other traditional student life aspects are not offered at the Portland-Metro location.
+Many Portland-Metro students are commuting between home, work and other professional commitments as they take advantage of the campus's evening, weekend and daytime course scheduling.

 No, but some students may opt to take either the SAT or the ACT as an option for showing English language proficiency.